batmudder/website-batmudder.com/site/content/page/guilds/civilized/_index.md

 ## Sabres

-Full name: The Order of the Shadow Sabres - Short name: Sabres - Levels 30
+Full name: The Order of the Shadow Sabres - Short name: Sabres - Levels: 30

 Links: